gokulakannant/react-form-input-validation/README.md

 * [Supported Rules](https://www.npmjs.com/package/validatorjs#available-rules) (It is supports all validatorjs rules)
 * [Documentation](https://gokulakannant.github.io/react-form-input-validation/index.html)

+## Why use react-form-input-validation?

+* JQuery Free
+* Auto Controlled State
+* Compatible with libraries like [Material UI](https://material-ui.com/), and etc.
+* Readable and declarative validation rules which is inspired by laravel framework.
+* Error messages with multilingual support.

 ## Usage

-A example form has given below for basic usages.
-View all available apis in documentation
+A example form has given below.
+View all available apis in [documentation](https://gokulakannant.github.io/react-form-input-validation/classes/reactformvalidator.html)

 ```js
 import React from "react";